jturner297/Embedded-Simon-Says/README.md

 A pattern-matching memory game built on STM32

 ## Overview
-**Embedded Simon Says** is a recreation of the classic game of Simon Says, but built on **STM32** using physical LEDs and buttons.
+**Embedded Simon Says** is a recreation of the classic game of **Simon Says**, but built on **STM32** using physical LEDs and buttons.
 Features two distinct gameplay modes.

+### Challenge Mode
-**Challenge Mode**: Designed to test the player’s memory.
+Designed to test the player’s memory.
   - Players must replicate an increasingly complex pattern perfectly
   - One mistakes end the gane
   - Each succesful round turns 2 more LEDs on at the end of the game
   - Goal: complete 8 rounds to light all 16 LEDs on the results screen

+### Learning Mode
-**Learning Mode**: Designed to help players memorize and study patterns at their own pace.
+Designed to help players memorize and study patterns at their own pace.
   - Players can view the entire pattern from the start
   - No adapting difficulty
   - Unlimited attempts at recreating the pattern, no penalties for mistakes